josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 This is probably why so many vibe-coded apps are abandoned nearly as soon as they're built: building is fun, and practically free (_for now_); maintenance is a slog, even with agents doing it.

-It's probably also why, even though it's trivial to [slop-fork](https://www.slopfork.dev/) pretty much anything you want, most people don't seem to be doing it: because the moment you do, the maintenance and updates become _your_ problem.
+It's probably also why, even though it's trivial to [slop-fork](https://www.slopfork.dev/) pretty much anything you want, most people don't seem to be doing it: because the moment you do, _you're_ on the hook for all the maintenance and updates.

-Is _your_ team prepared to shepherd the code, if it proliferates by an order of magnitude beyond its current scale?
+Is your team prepared to shepherd the code, if it proliferates by an order of magnitude beyond its current scale?
 Are you planning for maintenance and complexity to increase in proportion with the throughput?

 What bugs and unforeseen side effects are hiding in the code that you haven't found yet?
 What happens if (when) _those_ grow exponentially along with output?

 Are you accounting for all of that in your view of productivity?

-Or are you just counting how fast it got built the first time?
+Or are you just looking at how fast it got built the first time?

 ### Speeding in the wrong direction